FreneticLLC/FreneticDiscordBot/README.md

 # FreneticDiscordBot

-This is a .NET Core C# based Discord bot.
+This is a C#/.NETCore based Discord bot.

-Designed for use by the Frenetic LLC team.
+Designed for use by the Frenetic LLC team, on our own Discord group(s).

-Copyright (C) 2017 Frenetic LLC, All Rights Reserved.
+Copyright (C) 2017-2018 Frenetic LLC, All Rights Reserved.